 The renaissance of Temple is one of the great comeback stories of the modern Australian craft beer world.
 The original incarnation of the brewery and bar in Brunswick East – itself borne from one of Australia's original "gypsy" breweries in late 2011 – ran into difficulties and was forced to close its doors for a few months in 2013.

-In many ways, the new Temple is like the old Temple: same location off Lygon Street, same highly specced Newlands brewery, same eye-catching stone bars bearing "TEMPLE" in huge lettering and walls of glass offering unhindered views into the brewery.
+In many ways, the new Temple is like the old Temple: same location off Lygon Street, same highly specced brewery, same eye-catching stone bars bearing "TEMPLE" in huge lettering and walls of glass offering unhindered views into the brewery.
 But much has changed too.

-It's part of the reason the venue has, like craft beer venues and brewery bars generally, started to attract a broad congregation through its doors.
+The food offering is part of the reason the venue has, like craft beer venues and brewery bars generally, started to attract a broad congregation through its doors.
 The opening of a long-mooted beer garden on Weston Street has helped too, while the upstairs function space with its own bar has come into its own.

 The new team has also got Temple involved in many projects outside the beer world via sponsorship and partnerships.
 In part, it's all about supporting causes with which they share a bond – the Bicycle Beer makes them a great fit for the Melbourne Roubaix – but also those for which they have a personal passion that can help spread the better beer message into new areas.

 The Pet Haven regularly pops up in the beer garden to help lost dogs find a home and Temple also supports local music, arts and cultural events both in the local neighbourhood and further afield too.

 Award-winning beers, a slick venue, fine food and friends in all sorts of places – what more reason do you need to worship at Temple?